 Ahhhh…I am happy just thinking of such a sweet, glorious, morning pandiculation!

 What is pandiculation?

-The word 'pandiculation' comes from the Latin root pandiculari, 'to stretch oneself', from pandere 'to stretch'.
+The word ‘pandiculation’ comes from the Latin root pandiculari, ‘to stretch oneself’, from pandere ‘to stretch’.
 It is actually the act of contracting AND stretching all the muscles in the body.
-Simply put, pandiculation is the act of yawing-and-stretching.
+Simply put, pandiculation is the act of yawning-and-stretching.

 If you spend any time around cats or dogs you’ll see pandiculation in action multiple times a day whenever they arch their back after a sleep.
 Humans (except babies!) tend to experience fewer pandicular responses due to time restraints placed upon us by tight schedules, as well as by structural imbalances caused by habitual movement patterns and/or trauma.

 But pandiculation is not just a luxurious pastime.
 Pandiculation is actually as important to our health and well-being as nutrition and exercise!
 It is absolutely necessary for the optimal functioning of our neuromuscular system.
 Without this yawning-and-stretching activity, our muscles and fascia become increasingly tight, which can lead to structural imbalances such as poor posture, limited range of motion and pain in our joints, and other internal/visceral imbalances.

 Those of us ‘locked down’ in areas due to these structural imbalances will find our muscles and fascia can’t engage fully in the pandicular response – in other words, the stretch actually gets stuck!